 The extent of the Biosphere Reserve (over 3 million ha or 7.5 million acres) and its biological, geomorphological and historical importance justify the implementation of measures aimed at the preservation of this mountain complex.

-The population of the Biosphere Reserve totals 642,735 (2000) and include the indigenous group of Pataxó, several quilombola (runaway slave) communities, religious groups or existentialist sects, as well as the people living in 'gold towns' that were built by bandeiras.
+The population of the Biosphere Reserve is approximately 642,000 and includes the indigenous group of Pataxó, several quilombola (runaway slave) communities, religious groups or existentialist sects, as well as the people living in 'gold towns' that were built by bandeiras.

 Bandeiras were groups of explorers looking for gold in the 18th century who built mining centers, ranches and register posts which eventually developed into commercial centers and later on into cities and districts.